stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 There is nothing extremely wrong with this function but there are several drawbacks when you use it in your app:

 1. In most cases, rules depends on user request, so using callback style to define permissions, adds additional nesting and increases cognitive complexity.
-2. It can create only `Ability` instance which works with [MongoDB conditions](../conditions-in-depth), so you won't be able to use another language to match conditions.
+2. It can create only `MongoAbility` instance which works with [MongoDB conditions](../conditions-in-depth), so you won't be able to use another language to match conditions.

 > See [Customize Ability](../../advanced/customize-ability) to know more about different ability classes and possibilities to customize it.